Restoring Biodiversity: The Power of Rewilding

 • Regenerating degraded landscapes

-• Sequestering carbon and builds soil health
+• Sequestering carbon and building soil health

 • Creating resilient habitats for threatened species